 Capacity building for the strategic promotion of young professionals in the environmental sector in the Republic of Moldova

-The Republic of Moldova is considered the poorest country in Europe.
-Since the 1990s, around one million of the former 4.3 million inhabitants left the country.
-Among these, 400,000 Moldovan citizens with a higher level of education.
-In 2014, already 25% of these were between 15-29 years olds.
-Environmental stakeholders in the Republic of Moldova suffer from this brain drain, because potential young professionals are migrating and the age structure of the staff is increasing.
-These young professionals are important because, as the third UN Economic Commission for Europe Environmental Performance Review report on the Republic of Moldova shows, the Republic of Moldova faces many significant environmental problems.
+Stakeholders in the environmental sector in the Republic of Moldova are suffering from this brain drain, as potential young talent is emigrating and the age structure of the workforce is increasing.
+These young talents are important because, as the UN Economic Commission for Europe’s third Environmental Performance Review report on the Republic of Moldova shows, Moldova is facing many significant environmental problems.

 The project implements the following specific measures to achieve these goals:

-• NGO tandems and traineeships for young professionals in the Republic of Moldova
+• Implementation of NGO tandems and traineeships for mold.
+Junior staff

-• Dniester summer schools and autumn schools for capacity building and networking of young professionals in the Republic of Moldova
+• Dniester summerschools and Autumnschools for targeted capacity building and networking of mold. junior staff

 06/2020 – 02/2023